Most Businesses Waste Money on Marketing

 The StoryBrand Framework consists of the 7 elements of a story.
-When the framework is applied to your marketing it acts as a filter to help you clarify (
+When the framework is applied to your marketing it acts as a filter to help you clarify your messaging.

 StoryBrand was founded best selling author, Donald Miller.
-Don had been studying story for years and he knew it was the most powerful tool to compel a human brain to take action.
+After studying story for years, he knew it was the most powerful tool to compel a human brain to take action.

 What is a StoryBrand BrandScript?